Do you need a digital marketing audit?

 Your ranking potential for specific keywords and phrases.

 Any changes you need to make to your SEO plans.

 New keywords that may benefit your site.

 Speaking of looking at the backend of your website, remember that your site also needs a regular update too.
 Auditing your website is a great way to make sure that your digital marketing efforts don’t suffer because they’re leading people back to an outdated online environment.

 A website that hasn’t been regularly checked and updated can lead to bad user experiences and problems with your SEO ranking.
+In extreme cases, rebuilding your website from scratch is the best option.
 Look at:

 Whether the links (external and internal) are performing properly.

 Is the website design still appealing?

 Another common component to include in your digital marketing audit template is your email campaigns.
 The chances are that you have an email list you can use to keep track of customers and subscribers.
 As you’re performing your audit, make sure that you spend some time checking out your email strategy.
 Look at: